610265158/tinymind_competition/README.md

 bash ./train.sh

-......chose the best model with good validation top-5 acc, epoch 6 for example
+......chose the best model with good validation top-5 acc, epoch 6 for example.

 python predict.py --epoch 6

 ### show
-run :python show.py
+run: python show.py

-then, you can visualize the data after augmentation
+then, you can visualize the data after augmentation.

 Now, it is very easy to get a result over 0.99, just play with it ：)
 #